 - Represented a financial institution in the origination of a CMBS loan evidenced by three pari passu notes and secured by 56 properties subject to a master lease.

-Seaira Wolf is a senior associate in Alston & Bird’s Finance Group.
+Seaira Wolf is a senior associate in Alston & Bird’s Real Estate Finance & Investment Group.
 She focuses her practice on commercial real estate finance and loan servicing.
 Seaira represents institutional and nonbank lenders, financial institutions, and servicers in a broad range of commercial real estate finance transactions, including commercial mortgage conduit, bridge, and construction loan originations, repurchase and warehouse facilities, and special servicing and master servicing matters.

 Before joining Alston & Bird, Seaira was an attorney at a large international law firm, where she focused on commercial asset dispositions and commercial leasing matters, including in the retail banking industry.